Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional

 \end{thm} The proof is in Appendix~\ref{subsec:proof_euler_xnxnm_rff_error_bound_sfbm}.\\ In the same line as Proposition~\ref{prop:eulerXXNMRFFerrorbound}, Theorem~\ref{thm:eulerXNXNMRFFerrorboundSfBM} establishes a strong $\mathcal{L}^p$-error estimate for the approximation $X_N^M$ of the process $X$.
-Again, the error naturally decomposes into two contributions: the first term, of order $\delta_N^{\,p(\alpha \wedge 1)-\varepsilon}$, corresponds to the time discretization approximation, while the second term reflects the leapfrog iteration approximation of the HMC sampling via the exponential factor involving $\Psi_N(T,\nu,d,H,C_{\Psi})$ and $t$ as well as the characteristic rate $M^{-p/2}$ of Euler-type schemes driven by Gaussian increments.
+Again, the error naturally decomposes into two contributions: the first term, of order $\delta_N^{\,p(\alpha \wedge 1)-\varepsilon}$, corresponds to the time discretization approximation, while the second term reflects the approximation error induced by the leapfrog discretization within the HMC sampler, in particular via the exponential factor involving $\Psi_N(T,\nu,d,H,C_{\Psi})$ and $t$ as well as the characteristic rate $M^{-p/2}$ of Euler-type schemes driven by Gaussian increments.
 Overall, the theorem provides explicit convergence rates in both approximation parameters and quantifies the interplay between time discretization, the leapfrog iteration and the proper HMC sampling.